vivachu/slate/source/includes/_entries.md

 contest | true | The ID of the contest.
 entryFee | false | The entry fee paid
 caption | false | The description of the entry
-locationName | false | The location name as returned from Google Place API. locationPlaceId | false | The location placeId as returned from Google Place API. locationAddress | false | The location address as returned from Google Place API. locationLocale | false | The location locale as returned from Google Place API. shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter.
+locationName | false | The location name as returned from Google Place API (deprecated) locationPlaceId | false | The location placeId as returned from Google Place API (deprecated) locationAddress | false | The location address as returned from Google Place API (deprecated) locationLocale | false | The location locale as returned from Google Place API  (deprecated) city | false | city name state | false | 2-letter state abbreviation (e.g., NY) country | false | full country name (e.g., United States) shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter.